larsnaesbye/mars-sim-tools/README.md

 # mars-sim-tools
-These Python scripts assist in preparing data prior to a release:
+These Python scripts assist in preparing data prior to a release, and are not used for the execution of the program itself.

 tsv2xml (landmarks) converts a generated list of Martian landmarks from USGS to a simulation-compatible format, and adds human artifacts from Wikipedia and Google Mars.
 It filters the raw list to some criteria.